PArellano02/reddit_bot-/README.md

 This repository is for my CS40 project04.
-The file bot.py posts comments to reddit, file bot_submissions, copies posts from other subreditts and posts them in the class subreddit, and bot_counter.py counts valid comments and delets invalid ones. the file bot.py also includes an arparse argument to run 5 bots at the same time.
+The file bot.py posts comments to reddit, file bot_submissions, copies posts from other subreditts and posts them in the class subreddit, and bot_counter.py counts valid comments and delets invalid ones. the file bot.py also includes an arparse argument to run 5 bots at the same time. none of these bots endorse or oppose any politician.
+My bots comment urge people to try the sports I and activities like.

 [This](https://www.reddit.com/r/cs40_2022fall/comments/z6cm9e/biden_deserves_props_for_his_masterful_ukraine/) was my favorite interaction